Ozawa v. United States: The courts' reaction

-Writing for a unanimous Court, Justice George Sutherland approved a line that lower court cases held, stating that "the words 'white person was only to indicate a person of what is popularly known as the Caucasian race."
-The courts stated that the Japanese were not considered as "free white persons" within the meaning of the law.
-Justice Sutherland wrote that the lower courts' conclusion that the Japanese were not "free white persons" for purposes of naturalization had “become so well established by judicial and executive concurrence and legislative acquiescence that we should not at this late day feel at liberty to disturb it, in the absence of reasons far more cogent than any that have been suggested."
+Writing for a unanimous Court, Justice George Sutherland approved a line that lower court cases held, stating that "the words 'white person was only to indicate a person of what is popularly known as the Caucasian race.'"
+The Court followed the lower courts’ reasoning that “white person” was not synonymous with the term “Caucasian”, stating: “...to adopt the color test alone would result in a confused overlapping of races and a gradual merging of one into the other, without any practical line of separation…” The courts stated that the Japanese were not considered as "free white persons" within the meaning of the law, as those born in Japan were not "clearly Caucasian.”.
+Justice Sutherland wrote that the lower courts' conclusion that the Japanese were not "free white persons" for purposes of naturalization had "become so well established by judicial and executive concurrence and legislative acquiescence that we should not at this late day feel at liberty to disturb it, in the absence of reasons far more cogent than any that have been suggested."
+Justice Sutherland also wrote in the court's opinion that the court was not making "any suggestion of individual unworthiness or racial inferiority."
 The Court declined to review the ethnological authorities relied on by the lower courts to support their conclusion or those advanced by the parties.

-Effects
+Ozawa's case was one of several contradictory rulings on race and citizenship during this period.
+Three months after Ozawa's case was heard by the Supreme Court, the court completely altered their own reasoning during the case of United States v.
+Bhagat Singh Thind.
+Thind was an Indian man from the northern region of Punjab who moved to the United States when he was young, having even joined the U.S. Army during World War I. Thind made the argument that he should be able to naturalize as a U.S. citizen because he was of the Caucasian race, the rhetoric that Ozawa's case upheld.
+Although the court agreed that Thind was Caucasian, the court also asserted that Thind was not white and that whiteness has to "be interpreted in accordance with the understanding of the common man, synonymous with the word ‘Caucasian’ only as that word is popularly understood."